kevinsuedmersen/neural_networks_from_scratch/README.md

 # Forward Propagation

-## Forward Propagation in Scalar Form for a Single Training Example
+## Forward Propagation for a Single Training Example

+In this section, we will explain the forward pass, i.e. forward propagation, of a single training example.
+We will start by depicting the computations in component form and then continue to explain how to vectorize the forward propagation for a single training example.
+Finally, we will show how the network generates predictions and how it evaluates the goodness of its predictions using a specific loss function.

 Suppose we wanted to decide whether or not to go to sports today and suppose that we had three types of information, i.e. *input features*, that can aid us making that decision: The weather temperature (in degree Celsius), whether or not we slept well last night (yes or no), and whether or not we have a lot of homework to do (yes or no).
 To answer the question whether we should go to sports tonight, we might construct a simple neural network consisting of an input layer, one hidden layer and an output layer that might look like this: